Lie groups of controlled characters of combinatorial Hopf algebras: Calculus in locally convex spaces

 \begin{proof} It is well known (cf.\ \cite[Lemma 1.1.15]{dahmen2011}) that $f$ is complex analytic if and only if $f$ is continuous and Gateaux-analytic at every point of its domain.
 By definition $f$ is Gateaux analytic if for every $x \in U$ and $v \in E$ there exists $\varepsilon >0$ such that

 is analytic.
 However, our assumption shows that for every such pair $(x,v)$ and $\lambda \in \Lambda$ the mapping $\lambda \circ f_{x,v}$ is complex analytic.
-As $\Lambda$ separates the points and $F$ is complete \cite[Theorem 1]{MR2040581} shows that this already implies that $f_{x,v}$ is complex analytic.
-Summing up, we see that $f$ is complex analytic. \end{proof}
+As $\Lambda$ separates the points and $F$ is complete \cite[Theorem 1]{MR2040581} shows that $f_{x,v}$ is complex analytic, whence $f$ is so. \end{proof}

-\begin{rem} It is possible to prove Proposition \ref{prop: avs:weaka} for more general spaces.
-Namely, one can relax the completeness assumption to Mackey complete spaces (cf.\ \cite{MR2040581}).
-Since the spaces in the present paper will always be complete we have no need for this generality. \end{rem}